hchiam/learning-prompt-eng/other-related-courses/learnprompting/advanced-prompt-engineering/auto-expense-tracker.md

 # Automated Expense Tracker

-(Note: this may not be a pure example of PoTh, since I'm explicitly suggesting some of the steps, but I do guide the model to insert what else it thinks are necessary that I may not have thought of.)
+This may not be a pure example of PoTh, since I'm explicitly suggesting some of the steps, but I do guide the model to insert what else it thinks are necessary that I may not have thought of.
+Also, I personally would include `/** @OnlyCurrentDoc */` at the top of the Google Apps Script code.

 ## Prompt